 Eating small, well-balanced meals throughout the day, with plenty of fresh fruit and vegetables, will help you keep your energy up and minimize mood swings.

-- Do something you enjoy every day.
+Do something you enjoy (or used to) every day.
+While you can't force yourself to have fun or experience pleasure, you can push yourself to do things, even when you don't feel like it.
+You might be surprised at how much better you feel once you're out and about.
 Having fun is a great stress buster, so make time for leisure activities that bring you joy, whether it be painting, playing the piano, working on your car, or simply hanging out with friends.

 Light therapy has to be continued daily throughout the winter months to be effective.
 Starting light therapy before the onset of symptoms in the fall may even help prevent seasonal affective disorder.